Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="uas-uai-validate-install"></a>
 #### 5.2.1 Validate the Basic UAS Installation

-This section requires commands to be run on the LiveCD node, and the user must be initialized and authorized for the CLI as described above.
+This section requires commands to be run on a booted NCN, and the user must be initialized and authorized for the CLI as described above.
+> If the cray CLI was initialized on the LiveCD PIT node, then the following commands will also work on the PIT node.

 1. Basic UAS installation is validated using the following:
    1.
       ```bash
-      pit# cray uas mgr-info list
+      ncn# cray uas mgr-info list
       ```

       Expected output looks similar to the following: